Yucca Peak Fossils (5,000 to 5,520 ft)

 Getting to the Trailhead

-This hike is located on the Desert National Wildlife Range, about 2 hours north of town.
+This hike is located on the Desert National Wildlife Refuge, about 1-1/4 hours northwest of town.

-From town, drive out to the Desert National Wildlife Range.
-From Corn Creek Field Station (Table 1, Site 106), continue east to a T-intersection a few yards beyond the parking area (Site 731).
-Turn right onto Mormon Well Road and drive south following the road for 9.3 miles as is bends around to the east and north.
-Stop at a large parking area on the left side of a hard curve to the right (Site 883).
-Park here; this is the trailhead.
-For details of the road, see the Yucca Peak route.
+From town, drive out to Corn Creek Field Station and continue east 50 yards to a T-intersection.
+Turn right onto Mormon Well Road and drive south and east following the road for 9.0 miles as is bends around to the north and runs up along the east side of the Sheep Range.
+At a hard curve to the right, a sign announces Long Canyon.

 The Hike

 The trailhead is on the top of a dirt cliff overlooking Long Canyon Wash.
-From the parking area (Table 2, Waypoint 01), the route runs north along the edge of the cliff for about 30 yards (to the 3rd or 4th Joshua tree on the left past the "No Vehicles" sign), and then drops into the wash on a lightly used use-trail.
-The route continues up and across the broad wash, heading a little bit north of northwest, aiming for the first big side canyon north of the parking area on the far side of the wash (Wpt.
-02).
+From the parking area (Table 1, Waypoint 01), the route runs north along the edge of the cliff for about 30 yards (to the 3rd or 4th Joshua tree on the left past the "No Vehicles" sign), and then drops into the wash on a lightly used use-trail.
+The route continues up and across the broad wash, heading a little bit north of northwest, aiming for the first big side canyon north of the parking area on the far side of the wash.
 The entrance to this canyon has limestone cliffs along the south (left) side.

 Dropping into the wash, the route passes a big log carried down from Long Canyon by flash floods (think about that for a moment when you get there).
 By the log, check the larger rocks for fossils.